awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-delete.md

 # Deleting a Configuration<a name="configurations-delete"></a>

-Delete a configuration to make it unavailable for playback\.
+You can delete a configuration to make it unavailable for playback\.

 **To delete a configuration**